 How?
 How could he escape this nightmare?
 Perhaps his torturers had left tools within his reach that he could use to end it…?
 Death was never a good answer, but was it preferable, to that…?

-The dopplegangers were talking, crying.
+The dopplegangers were talking again, crying now.
 Over him.
 His resolve wavered.

 They would use it against him.
 No, better to retreat.

 He found his tree.
-He had to be strong for them.
+He had to be strong for his family.
 He had to resist.
-He missed them, so badly…he had to resist…
+He missed them, so badly… He had to resist…